jdmehtaltd/eastlearning-test/README.md

 ## Simplifications, Assumptions, Compromises
 1. There are a few TODO comments in the code.
-Although that is considered bad practice, it is helpful sometimes to just move on without looking up the full idiomatic style.
+Although that is considered bad practice, it is helpful sometimes to just move on without looking up the full idiomatic style, especially in experimental projects.
 2. Accepting only gif, jpg (jpeg), png files as image files but that is easily extensible in the Validator class.
 3. During resizing, I preserve the aspect ratio.
 If width >= height, that is simple, but I calculate a suitable width otherwise based on the aspect ratio.